fraenkel-lab/OmicsIntegrator/README.md

   regression.

 - **events_to_genes_with_motifsregression_results_FOREST_INPUT.tsv**: Only those
-  results from the regression that fall under a provided significance threshold, e.g. p=0.05.
-This file can be used as input to forest.
+  regression results that fall under the p-value or q-value significance threshold provided in the configuration file, e.g. p=0.05, are included.
+  This file can be used as input to Forest, and the prizes are -log2(pval) or -log2(qval).

 - **regression_plots**: An optional subdirectory that contains plots visualizing the transcription factor linear regression tests.

 Running forest.py
 -----------------